Thermal or Infrared film?

 Infrared and Thermal films are part of the Electromagnetic Spectrum: Near, Mid and Far Infrared.
 These infrared energies are invisible to the human eye.
-You need a high tech camera to view them.
+To view them, you need a high tech camera.

 While technically thermal is part of the infrared spectrum, our common definition distinguishes infrared from thermal.
 Infrared or IR is from the “Near” side of the spectrum.
 Thermal is from the “Mid and Long” side of the spectrum.